mikegoatly/html2md/README.md

 Reverse engineer markdown from an HTML page, including:

 - Re-linking and downloading of images
-- Front Matter metadata generation
+- Front Matter metadata generation (Currently only YAML is supported)

 ## Usage as a dotnet tool